Jack McDowell: Chicago White Sox

 McDowell was drafted by the Chicago White Sox in the first round (fifth pick) of the 1987 amateur draft.
 After only six games in the minor leagues, he made his Major League debut on September 15, 1987.
 He pitched seven shutout innings against the Minnesota Twins that day to pick up the win.
 In four starts, he was 3-0 with a 1.93 ERA.

 In 1988, he was 5-10 with a 3.97 ERA in 26 starts for the White Sox, but in 1989, while dealing with various injuries he did not pitch in the Majors, making 16 starts for the AAA Vancouver Canadians, where he was 5-6 with a 6.13 ERA.

-By the early 1990s, he had established himself as one of the most dependable pitchers in the game, pitching effectively and recording over 250 innings each season from 1991 to 1993, he was selected to the Major League Baseball All-Star Game each of those years.
+By the early 1990s, he had established himself as one of the most dependable pitchers in the game, pitching effectively and recording over 250 innings each season from 1991 to 1993; he was selected to the Major League Baseball All-Star Game each of those years.
 He won 20 games in 1992 and 22 in 1993, when he won the American League Cy Young Award and led the White Sox to the postseason (they lost in the 1993 American League Championship Series to the Toronto Blue Jays).
 From 1988 until 1995, his season ERA was consistently between 3.00 and 4.00, well below the league average.
 In 1993, he set a modern (post-1950) record by recording a decision in each of his first 27 starts.

 New York Yankees

 After the 1994 season, McDowell was traded to the New York Yankees for minor league pitcher Keith Heberling and outfielder Lyle Mouton.
 McDowell spent one season in New York with the Yankees, ending the season 15-10 with a 3.93 ERA in 30 starts.
 He was perhaps best known for giving the finger to the fans at Yankee Stadium while being booed off the field after getting bombed by the White Sox on July 18, 1995, in the second game of a doubleheader.
 McDowell was also the pitcher who gave up the walk-off, series-winning hit to Edgar Martínez in Game 5 of the 1995 American League Division Series, scoring Joey Cora and Ken Griffey Jr. to eliminate the Yankees from the playoffs and send the Seattle Mariners to the American League Championship Series.
-This, coupled with the emergence of Andy Pettite who became the Yankees' ace the following season, resulted in McDowell becoming a free agent in the offseason.
+This, coupled with the emergence of Andy Pettitte who became the team's ace the following season, resulted in the Yankees not showing interest in bringing McDowell back for a second season; he thus was forced to enter free agency.